Jaak/ray/README.md

 ## New features

-* Support for area and directional lights.
+* Support for area and spot lights.
 * Bidirectional path tracing algorithm.
 * Blender exporter to slightly modified NFF.
 Does not fully support materials, textures and lights, but provides a nice way to export geometry to NFF.
+* Basic texturing.

 ![Cornell box](https://raw.github.com/Jaak/ray/master/imgs/cornell.png)